object-Object/chusan-touch/readme.md

 $ ninja -C build64
 ```

-Or, if you are using Windows and have Visual Studio installed, you may build it with Visual Studio:
+Or, if you are using Windows and have Visual Studio installed, you may build it with Visual Studio (seems to be broken rn):

 ```
 > meson --backend vs build